Reappropriation: Politics

 In England, Cavalier was a derogatory nickname reappropriated as self-identification, in contrast to the term Roundhead which, despite being used by the Royalists for the supporters of the Parliamentary cause, remained a derisory word up to the point of it being a punishable offense if used to refer to a soldier of the New Model Army.
 Tory (originally from the Middle Irish word for 'pursuer' tóraidhe), Whig (from whiggamore; see the Whiggamore Raid) and Suffragette are other British examples.

 In the American colonies, British officers used Yankee, a term originated in reference to Dutch settlers, as a derogatory term against the colonists.
-British officers created the early versions of the song Yankee Doodle, as a criticism of the uncultured colonists, but during the Revolution, as the colonists began to reappropriate the label yankee as a point of pride, they likewise reappropriated the song, altering verses, and turning it into a patriotic anthem.
-The term is now widely used as an affectionate nickname for Americans in general.
+British officers created the early versions of the song "Yankee Doodle", as a criticism of the uncultured colonists, but during the Revolution, as the colonists began to reappropriate the label Yankee as a point of pride, they likewise reappropriated the song, altering verses, and turning it into a patriotic anthem.

 In the 1850s in the United States, a secretive political party was derisively dubbed the Know Nothing party, based on their penchant for saying "I know nothing" when asked for details by outsiders; this became the common name for the party.
 It eventually became a popular name, sufficiently so that consumer products like tea, candy, and even a freighter were branded with the name.

+Anarchism was mostly a derogatory term used by opponents of collectivist forms of socialism, until it was adopted by the anarchist movement in the late 1800s.

 During the 2016 United States presidential election, Hillary Clinton referred to some Trump supporters as a "Basket of deplorables".
 Many Trump supporters endorsed the phrase.
 Donald Trump also played the song "Do You Hear the People Sing?" from the musical Les Misérables as an introduction to one of his rallies, using a graphic captioned "Les Deplorables".
 Subsequently, Trump called Clinton a "nasty woman" during the final presidential debate, resulting in that expression being described as a "rallying cry" for women.
 It was soon featured on merchandise and used by Clinton's campaign surrogates.